Introduction

 # This will not work, as the number of subsystems of the

-# operator and product do not match.
+# hamiltonian and product do not match.

 value = CalculatorComplex.from_pair(1.0, 1.5)

-# operator.add_operator_product(hmp_error, value) # Uncomment me!
+# hamiltonian.add_operator_product(hmp_error, value) # Uncomment me!

 Noise operators